OpenCGSS/DereTore/README.md

 **DereTore.Application.Hca2Wav**

-An console appilcation that converts HCA audio to WAVE audio.
+A console appilcation that converts HCA audio to WAVE audio.
 It is similar to DereTore.HCA.Test, but it outputs to a stream, in fixed linear sequence.
 It can be used as a clearer demo to integrate DereTore.HCA.